Windows Fundamentals for Legacy PCs: Limitations

 Windows Fundamentals for Legacy PCs has a smaller feature set than Windows XP.
 For example, WinFLP does not include Paint, Outlook Express and Windows games such as Solitaire.
-Another limitation is the absence of the Compatibility tab in the Properties... dialog box for executable files.
+Another limitation is the absence of the Compatibility tab in the Properties dialog box for executable files.

 Internet Explorer 8 (and 7) can be installed, but a hotfix is required for auto-complete to work in these newer versions of the browser.

 Availability

-Windows Fundamentals for Legacy PCs was exclusively available to Microsoft Software Assurance customers, as it is designed to be an inexpensive upgrade option for corporations that have a number of Windows 9x computers, but lack the hardware necessary to support the latest Windows.
-It is not available through retail or OEM channels.
+Windows Fundamentals for Legacy PCs was exclusively available to Microsoft Software Assurance customers, as it was designed to be an inexpensive upgrade option for corporations that had a number of Windows 9x computers, but lacked the hardware necessary to support the latest Windows.
+It was not available through retail or OEM channels.

 On October 7, 2008, Service Pack 3 for Windows Embedded for Point of Service and Windows Fundamentals for Legacy PCs was made available.

-On April 18, 2013, Service Pack 3 for Windows Fundamentals for Legacy PCs was made available for download again after previously having been removed from the Microsoft site.
+On April 18, 2013, Service Pack 3 for Windows Fundamentals for Legacy PCs was temporarily made available for download again after previously having been removed from the Microsoft site.
+It was removed in 2014, and the original Service Pack 3 for Windows Embedded for Point of Service and Windows Fundamentals for Legacy PCs was reinstated.

-The Microsoft marketing pages for Windows Fundamentals now redirect to those of Windows Thin PC, suggesting that Windows Fundamentals is no longer available for any customers.
+Following the release of Windows Thin PC, the Microsoft marketing pages for Windows Fundamentals were made to redirect to those of Windows Thin PC, suggesting that Windows Fundamentals is no longer available for any customers.

 Windows Fundamentals for Legacy PCs has the same lifecycle policy as Windows XP; as such, its support lifespan ended on 8 April 2014.